laksh-shardul/modern-sql-data-warehouse/README.md

 # Financial Data Warehouse: Automated ERP-to-Analytics Pipeline

 ## 🎯 Project Overview
-This repository contains a full-stack implementation of a **Modern Data Warehouse (MDW)** designed to transform fragmented financial source data into an audit-ready **Star Schema**.
+This repository contains a full-stack implementation of a **Modern Data Warehouse (MDW)** designed to transform fragmented financial source data into an audit-conscious **Star Schema**.

 As a **Chartered Accountant (CA)** transitioning into Data Engineering, my objective was to build a system that prioritizes **data integrity, idempotency, and reconcilability**.
 This project demonstrates the technical bridge between complex financial logic and scalable SQL architecture.